k-tong/integrated-chinese-level-1-part-1-anki-guide/README.md

  - for big mistakes, I might update the deck properly / provide instructions on how to fix
  - Try to predominantly use the same version of anki on a specific device (Android/web/iOS/Desktop) when reviewing cards.
 Syncing reviews across multiple devices can be a bit annoying and error-prone.

+# Known Bugs / Errors (Feel free to either correct it yourself or delete it if its a big problem)
+- New York audio seems funky
+- pian4 in zhao4 pian4 has incorrect audio

 # Useful Links??

 If my deck ends up being horrendously broken and I make a big fix then [this](https://www.youtube.com/watch?v=TTHpODHBk3U) might help??